cleidigh/ThunderKdB/xall/x68/987665-oppositetodaysubpane/src/README.txt

 README version 1.6

 Title: OppositeTodaySubpane
-Main source: manifest.json.
+Main source: manifest.json, schema.json, popup.html, implementation.js, code.js, README.txt.
 Required addons: Lightning
 Description:
 When today pane is hidden for wide view, it is to remain Today subpane on folder pane and calendar mini-month or subscription pane.

-January 29 2020.
+July 26 2020.

 From Sungho Hwang.